pikkatech-eu/Sonoras/README.md

   <img alt="Settings" src="Design/Images/PNG/sonoras-ui-settings.png" width="400" />

   At the moment there are only two settings parameters that define if the last used gazetteer and the last used location should be automatically loaded and selected.
-  * Altitude curve → comes in a future version.
-  * Solar events → A list of sunrises and sunsets for a Gregoriasn year and a location → comes in a future version.

 ---